Ohio Buckeye is a tree with a rounded crown that can grow to 70 feet in height.

 Notes: This is the state tree of Ohio.
 Minnesota is north of it's normal distribution, although a native population was reported in Wabasha County; otherwise it is an introduced tree and does well in the Garden and elsewhere in the Metro area.
 It does so well that a number of them have had to be removed from the Woodland Garden at Eloise Butler as they were crowding out more native species.
 This is the only species of Aesculus that will be found in Minnesota other than landscape plantings which may contain newer cultivars.
 There are however, a number of other species of Aesculus found in North America.

 Eloise Butler recorded planting the tree in April 1911, sourced from Strand's Nursery in Taylor's Falls, MN.
-Martha Crone noted in her log planting this tree in 1934, 10 more in 1939; those on Geranium Path are of good size and have recently (2015) been thinned out due to their prolific growth.
+She planted more in 1916.
+Martha Crone noted in her log planting this tree in 1934, 10 more in 1939, more in 1949; those on Geranium Path are of good size and have recently (2015) been thinned out due to their prolific growth.
 A younger but very nice specimen is just off the front porch of the Martha Crone Visitors Shelter.

 References: Plant characteristics are generally from sources 1A, 32, W2, W3, W7 & W8 plus others as specifically applied.
 Distribution principally from W1, W2 and 28C.
 Planting history generally from 1, 4 & 4a.
 Other sources by specific reference.
 See Reference List for details.